-All treatments were initiated in the delta and hill locations; however, no plant bug pressure materialized at any location
+All treatments were initiated in the delta and hill locations; however, no plant bug pressure materialized at any location in 2020 or 2021.

 Objective 3: Evaluate the effect of plant growth regulators (Mepstar (Pix), Stance, and Apogee) on soybean physiology and yield.